earthstar-project/earthstar/README.md

 implementation.
 Classes to the left stack on top of an `IStorageAsync` to do extra things to it (subscribe to changes, cache data, etc).

-Each `IStorageAsync` holds the Docs for one Workspace.
+Each `IStorageAsync` holds the Docs for one Share.

 ![](classes.png)